This chapter covers

 - Applying replicated state machines for replication

 In the previous chapter, we explored colocation as a technique to reduce latency by bringing data close to computation.
-However, colocation to a single location creates a fundamental problem: what happens when that location fails or becomes unavailable?
-But also, what if you want to colocate in multiple locations?
+However, colocation to a single location creates a fundamental problem: What happens when that location fails or becomes unavailable?
+And what if you want to colocate in multiple locations?